SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

-using them to enforce valid data and state causes your app to terminate more predictably if an invalid state occurs, and helps makes the problem easier to debug.
+using them to enforce valid data and state causes your app to terminate more predictably if an invalid state occurs, and helps make the problem easier to debug.
 Stopping execution as soon as an invalid state is detected also helps limit the damage caused by that invalid state.